This is Healthy Vegan Apple Crisp recipe is a cozy, comforting vegan, gluten-free apple crisp with fresh apples and crispy oats.

-Without any doubt, this is the best healthy apple crisp recipe ever.
-A cosy, comforting vegan gluten-free apple crisp with fresh apples and crispy oats.
-A sweet warm vegan dessert even better with a creamy dollop of dairy-free coconut yoghurt on top.
+A sweet, warm vegan dessert is even better with a creamy dollop of dairy-free coconut yogurt on top.

 How to make a healthy apple crisp?